Ben Hardy (actor): Early Career

-Film debut and greater recognition (2016–present)
+Film and Television (2016–present)

 Hardy made his film debut in Bryan Singer's superhero film X-Men: Apocalypse, released on 27 May 2016, co-starring as the winged mutant Archangel.
-He was subsequently cast as writer John William Polidori in Haifaa Al-Mansour's period romance film Mary Shelley, opposite Elle Fanning and Douglas Booth.
-Hardy portrayed Granite Mountain Hotshots firefighter Wade Parker, who lost his life in the 2013 Yarnell Hill Fire, in Joseph Kosinski's action-drama Only the Brave.
-The film, co-starring Josh Brolin and Miles Teller, was released on 22 September 2017.
+He subsequently portrayed John William Polidori in Haifaa Al-Mansour's period romance film Mary Shelley and Granite Mountain Hotshots firefighter Wade Parker, who lost his life in the 2013 Yarnell Hill Fire, in Joseph Kosinski's action-drama Only the Brave.
+Both films were released in 2017.

-In April 2018, he played the lead role of Walter Hartright in the BBC adaptation of the Wilkie Collins novel The Woman in White.

-Hardy played Queen drummer Roger Taylor in the 2018 biographical film Bohemian Rhapsody, which earned him a nomination for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.
+In 2018, he played the lead role of Walter Hartright in the BBC adaptation of the Wilkie Collins novel The Woman in White.
+That year, he also portrayed Queen drummer Roger Taylor in the biographical film Bohemian Rhapsody.
+Hardy and the film's ensemble were nominated for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.

-In 2018, it was announced that Hardy was cast in the Netflix action thriller film 6 Underground, directed by Michael Bay.
+Hardy next appeared in the Netflix action thriller film 6 Underground, directed by Michael Bay.
 The film was released on 13 December 2019.
 In 2020, he played Frank in the movie Pixie, alongside Olivia Cooke and Daryl McCormack, among others and directed by Barnaby Thompson.

-In 2021, Hardy appeared in the HBO Max and BBC series The Girl Before.
-In 2023, he starred in the romantic comedy Love at First Sight, playing Oliver alongside Haley Lu Richardson.
+In 2021, he starred opposite Sydney Sweeney in the Amazon Prime Video Thriller The Voyeurs and appeared in the HBO Max and BBC psychological thriller miniseries The Girl Before.

+In 2023, he starred in the romantic comedy Love at First Sight, an adaptation of Jennifer E Smith's novel The Statistical Probability of Love at First Sight.
+The film topped Netflix's global English language film chart during each of its first two weeks of release.

+That year, Hardy starred in the drama Unicorns, directed by Sally El Hosaini and James Krishna Floyd.
+Hardy portrayed Luke, a single father who begins a relationship with a British Indian drag performer.
+The film premiered at the Toronto International Film Festival.
+Hardy and co-star Jason Patel were nominated for Best Joint Lead Performance at the British Independent Film Awards.

+In 2025, Hardy portrayed Tony Spera in Michael Chaves' supernatural horror film The Conjuring: Last Rites, the ninth installment in The Conjuring Universe.